 Wrapping Up

 After delving into the Azure Route Table, it’s clear that it’s an integral component of your Azure virtual network.
 When managed effectively, it can significantly improve your network traffic flow and, in conjunction with other tools such as Tufin, bolster your overall network security posture.
-Click here for a demo to find out more!
+Request a demo today to learn how Tufin can help simplify firewall management, enforce security policies, and optimize your Azure Route Tables.

 Ready to Learn More